emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 There’s one more improvement we can make to this flow.
-Since a Web Client uses both accounts, a user is forced to login using both Web 2 login method (e.g. login/password) and Axion Wallet.
+Since a Web Client uses both accounts, a user is forced to login using both Web 2 login method (e.g. login/password) and Fermi Wallet.
 This is not ideal from the UX perspective, so we can simplify it by introducing a “Login with Wallet” method to our server, which would work when a user already has a wallet connected.
 We can do this in a similar way to the account connection flow: